Deving789/NBA_Final-Project/README.md

 -----
 #### 3. Machine Learning Model

-Team presents a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:
+The team presents a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

 ✓ Takes in data in from the provisional database (upload csv to python)

 ✓ Outputs label(s) for input data (create dataframe(s))

-The team also has [simple machine learning model]

 -------
 #### 4. Database